dldbwns23/dldbwns23.github.io/_posts/2025-11-26-CCAI-Forecasting-ENSO-Review.md

 **Performance Observations**
 Even with a reduced parameter count, the model exhibited decay in training loss alongside fluctuations in test loss, indicating potential overfitting.
 However, despite these signs, the correlation between predictions and ground truth remained relatively high.

+---

-## 5. Physical Interpretability and Future Directions
+## 5. Physical Interpretability and Future Goals

 The tutorial explores interpretability by visualizing the learned weights.
 The following code maps the flattened weights back to their spatial dimensions to observe their geographical distribution.